Johann Gottlieb Fichte: Jena

-In October 1793, Fichte was married in Zurich, where he remained the rest of the year.
+In October 1793, Fichte was married in Zürich, where he remained the rest of the year.
 Stirred by the events and principles of the French Revolution, he wrote and anonymously published two pamphlets which led to him to be seen as a devoted defender of liberty of thought and action and an advocate of political changes.
 In December of the same year, he received an invitation to fill the position of extraordinary professor of philosophy at the University of Jena.
 He accepted and began his lectures in May 1794.
 With extraordinary zeal, he expounded his system of "transcendental idealism".
 His success was immediate.
 He excelled as a lecturer due to the earnestness and force of his personality.
 These lectures were later published under the title The Vocation of the Scholar (Einige Vorlesungen über die Bestimmung des Gelehrten).
 He gave himself up to intense production, and a succession of works soon appeared.

 Atheism dispute

-After weathering several academic storms, Fichte was finally dismissed from the University of Jena in 1799 for atheism.
+Fichte was dismissed from the University of Jena in 1799 for atheism.
 He had been accused of this in 1798 after publishing the essay "Ueber[sic] den Grund unsers[sic] Glaubens an eine göttliche Weltregierung" ("On the Ground of Our Belief in a Divine World-Governance"), written in response to Friedrich Karl Forberg's essay "Development of the Concept of Religion", in his Philosophical Journal.
 For Fichte, God should be conceived primarily in moral terms: "The living and efficaciously acting moral order is itself God.
 We require no other God, nor can we grasp any other" ("On the Ground of Our Belief in a Divine World-Governance").
 Fichte's intemperate "Appeal to the Public" ("Appellation an das Publikum", 1799) provoked F. H. Jacobi to publish an open letter in which he equated philosophy in general and Fichte's transcendental philosophy in particular with nihilism.

 Berlin

 Since all the German states except Prussia had joined in the cry against Fichte, he was forced to go to Berlin.
-There he associated himself with the Schlegels, Schleiermacher, Schelling and Tieck.
-In April 1800, through the introduction of Hungarian writer Ignaz Aurelius Fessler, he was initiated into Freemasonry in the Lodge Pythagoras of the Blazing Star where he was elected minor warden.
+There he associated himself with Friedrich and August Wilhelm Schlegel, Schleiermacher, Schelling, and Tieck.
+In April 1800, through the introduction of Hungarian writer Ignaz Aurelius Fessler, he was initiated into Freemasonry in the Lodge Pythagoras of the Blazing Star, where he was elected minor warden.
 At first Fichte was a warm admirer of Fessler, and was disposed to aid him in his proposed Masonic reform.
 But later he became Fessler's bitter opponent.
 Their controversy attracted much attention among Freemasons.
 Fichte presented two lectures on the philosophy of Masonry during the same period as part of his work on the development of various higher degrees for the lodge in Berlin.
 Johann Karl Christian Fischer, a high official of the Grand Orient, published those lectures in 1802/03 in two volumes under the title Philosophy of Freemasonry: Letters to Konstant (Philosophie der Maurerei.
-Briefe an Konstant), where Konstant referred to a fictitious non-Mason.
+Briefe an Konstant), where "Konstant" referred to a fictitious non-Mason.